 The first problem is volume; 80% of all the data is a lot.
 Many companies don’t know how to handle the silos of multi-source data they could benefit from because they simply can’t handle it.
 Others don’t know about some of the data they create or have in the first place.

 Secondly, there's a problem of the source.
 When we work with real-time data coming from trackers and sensors, we can predict the upcoming stream and know exactly what data formats we are dealing with.
 In the case of semi-structured and unstructured data, we have to handle a variety of multi-format sources, datasets with different potential, and thus need a special tool able to sort this cacophony out.

-Despite proven financial benefits from data intelligence, cost remains one of the major reasons why companies give up on some of their data assets.
+Despite proven financial benefits of big data, cost remains one of the major reasons why companies give up on some of their data assets.

 Often, processing diverse data requires manual effort of narrow specialists to exclude the possibility of mistakes.
 Especially, when the cost of a mistake is high, for example, in case of semi-structured medical records.
 Automating the processing of different data formats may also cost a pretty penny, since it would require integrating various tools and platforms.

 Companies usually have data security in place when it comes to structured data, such as financial reports or patent details.
 It’s easy to protect something that falls into a column and row model because you know exactly where your sensitive data is and how much data you have to deal with.

 Unstructured and semi-structured data may or may not contain sensitive and discreet information, such as personal and financial details, medical records, even the company’s confidential information fragments of which can end up in an email or a Slack message.
 Often, decision-makers don't know what important information is hidden inside their datasets, and most importantly, how to identify this information and not to overlook a single bit.